 How To Cite And Reference In Research Papers And Journal Articles

-1. Aid Academic Writers to Avoid Plagiarism
+1. Avoid Plagiarism

-2. Validate the information for Readers
+2. Validate Information for Readers

-3. Features One’s Research skills
+3. Showcase One’s Research Skills

 Different Citation Styles